Rooftoptek/Rooftop-SDK-Android/docs/09 - local-datastore.md

     super.onCreate();

     Rooftop.enableLocalDatastore(this);
-    Rooftop.initialize(this, ROOFTOP_APPLICATION_ID, ROOFTOP_CLIENT_KEY);
+    Rooftop.initialize(this);
   }
 }
 ```

 There are a couple of side effects of enabling the local datastore that you should be aware of.
 When enabled, there will only be one instance of any given `RTObject`.
 For example, imagine you have an instance of the `"GameScore"` class with an `objectId` of `"xWMyZ4YEGZ"`, and then you issue a `RTQuery` for all instances of `"GameScore"` with that `objectId`.
 The result will be the same instance of the object you already have in memory.

-Another side effect is that the current user and current installation will be stored in the local datastore, so you can persist unsaved changes to these objects between runs of your app using the methods below.
+Another side effect is that the current user and current installation (service object for handle Push Notification) will be stored in the local datastore, so you can persist unsaved changes to these objects between runs of your app using the methods below.

 Calling the `saveEventually` method on a `RTObject` will cause the object to be pinned in the local datastore until the save completes.
 So now, if you change the current `RTUser` and call `RTUser.getCurrentUser().saveEventually()`, your app will always see the changes that you have made.